Everything You Need to Know About Drop Shipping

 Drop shipping is an alternative model to sell products to your customers.
 The usual way it works is that a retailer buys a bunch of products from a wholesaler and keeps them in a warehouse.
 Customers then buy products directly from the retailer, who adds a profit markup for himself/herself, and the cycle continues.

-Drop shipping, on the other hand, is when the retailer, instead of pre-buying from the wholesaler, just transfers customer orders and shipment details to the wholesaler, who then ships the goods to the customer.
+On the other hand, drop shipping is when the retailer, instead of pre-buying from the wholesaler, just transfers customer orders and shipment details to the wholesaler, who then ships the goods to the customer.
 This model can be seen in many marketplaces today, like eBay and Amazon.

 Of course, there are many ways with which drop shipping can work.
 A retailer may have a brick and mortar store with samples of products that can be ordered and shipped to the customer directly from the wholesaler, or the retailer may also have a website or an e-store to do the same job.
 Finally, the retailer becomes more of a middleman between wholesale and customer, and in essence, gets paid in commissions.